The short answer is yes. Your child is at risk of substance abuse and other common issues faced by teens because all children are at risk.

 13 years old

 Has her dream college already picked out

 Has always had an internal drive to be the best at everything she does

 Today, with the rise of prescription stimulants, even kids who are well aware of the dangers of street drugs may be open to misusing prescription medications to study or get ahead.

 In fact, according to the Partnership™ for Drug-Free Kids’ 2012 Partnership Attitude Tracking Study, more than 1 in 5 teens think there’s little to no risk in using Ritalin or Adderall without a prescription—and 1 in 4 believes prescription drugs can be used as a study aid.
 Of children who have misused or abused a prescription drug in their lifetime, 1 in 5 has done so before the age of 14—making them even more likely to develop a substance abuse disorder than those who start using at an older age.

-That’s why it’s so important to set your child up for success, talk to your child regularly about healthy ways of handling stress and the risks of all drugs—including prescription medications—and know the warning signs of a potential problem so you can step in early.
+It’s important to set your child up for success by talking to regularly about healthy ways of handling stress and the risks of all drugs—including prescription medications.
+Know the warning signs of a potential problem so you can step in early.

 16 years old